unwontedsponn/unwontedsponn/README.md

 Hi, I’m Ben
-...a JavaScript & TypeScript developer
+...a TypeScript/JavaScript developer
+....specialising in NextJS